Contrastive Representation Regularization for Vision-Language-Action Models: Method

 \subsection{Robot State-aware Contrastive Loss}

 While VLMs acquire rich semantic representations from Internet-scale vision–language data, they lack exposure to robotic modalities such as low-level control actions and proprioceptive states.
-As a result, their embeddings are strongly shaped by the visual appearance and often fail to capture signals relevant to robot control.
-This misalignment is evident when we visualize the VLM embeddings of robot trajectories for the same manipulation task (\emph{e.g.}, Open the microwave / cabinet) across different environments in RoboCasa-Kitchen (see Fig.~\ref{subfig:trajectories}).
-We observe that VLM embeddings are dominated by the visual cues, such as presence of large objects or background textures (see Fig.~\ref{subfig:vlmrep}), rather than control-relevant factors like the robot’s current pose or the next action needed to complete the task.
+As a result, their embeddings are often dominated by the visual appearance and fail to capture signals relevant to robot control.
+This misalignment is evident when visualizing VLM embeddings of robot trajectories for the same manipulation task (\emph{e.g.}, Open the microwave / cabinet door) across different environments in RoboCasa-Kitchen (see Fig.~\ref{subfig:trajectories}).
+We observe that the embeddings cluster primarily by visual cues, such as large objects or background textures (see Fig.~\ref{subfig:vlmrep}), rather than control-relevant factors like the robot’s current pose or the next action needed to complete the task.
+A more detailed visualization and analysis are provided in Appendix~\ref{appendix:detailedvistsne}.

-This misalignment motivates our central hypothesis: explicitly aligning VLM representations with their physical state will improve action prediction.
-Based on this hypothesis, we introduce \textit{Robot State-aware Contrastive Loss (RS-CL)}, an auxiliary objective for VLAs that regularizes the VLM's representation space using supervision from the robot's proprioceptive states.
-Our key idea is a contrastive loss that uses the distances between proprioceptive states to assign soft weights to similarity scores, which effectively guides the representation space to be aligned with robotic signals.
-As an auxiliary objective, RS-CL complements the original action prediction loss, enabling the entire model to be trained end-to-end in a single stage.
-Concretely, RS-CL consists of three key components: a \textit{learnable summarization token} that amortizes long VLM outputs, a \textit{weighting scheme} for robot state supervision, and a \textit{representation-level augmentation} strategy for lightweight representation learning.
+This misalignment motivates our central hypothesis: explicitly aligning VLM representations with the robot's physical state will improve the action prediction performance of VLA models.
+Based on this hypothesis, we introduce \textit{Robot State-aware Contrastive Loss (RS-CL)}, an auxiliary objective for VLA models that regularizes the VLM representation space using supervision from the robot's proprioceptive states.
+Our key idea is a contrastive loss that leverages the distances between proprioceptive states to assign soft weights to similarity scores, which effectively guides the representation space toward alignment with control-relevant robotic signals.
+As an auxiliary objective, RS-CL complements the action prediction loss, enabling the entire model to be trained end-to-end in a single stage.
+Concretely, RS-CL consists of three key components: (i) a \textit{learnable summarization token} that amortizes long VLM output embeddings, (ii) a \textit{weighting scheme} for robot state supervision via contrastive learning, and (iii) a \textit{representation-level augmentation} strategy that enables lightweight and stable representation learning.

 \textbf{Amortizing VLM embeddings for representation learning.}~ Applying contrastive learning on the full sequence of VLM embeddings $\rvh \in \mathbb{R}^{N \times d_{\textrm{model}}}$ is impractical as the sequence length $N$ is typically large, leading to high computational cost and diluted learning signals.
 To address this, we introduce a \textit{learnable summarization token} $\rvu \in \mathbb{R}^{1 \times d_{\textrm{model}}}$ to produce a compact representative embedding of the sequence.
 Specifically, $\rvu$ is appended to the VLM output and processed by the adapter $f_\phi$: